AdaCore/spark2014/docs/ug/en/appendix/portability_issues.rst

 Size of 'Image and 'Img attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To avoid spurious range checks on string operation involving occurrences of the ``'Img``, ``'Image``, ``'Wide_Image``, and ``'Wide_Wide_Image`` attributes,
+To avoid spurious range checks on string operations involving occurrences of the ``'Img``, ``'Image``, ``'Wide_Image``, and ``'Wide_Wide_Image`` attributes,
 |GNATprove| makes an assumption about the maximal length of the returned string.
 If the attribute applies to an integer type, the bounds are the maximal size